dmikushin/espeak/README.md

+# eSpeak port for CMake and C language

-The eSpeak homepage is:  http://espeak.sourceforge.net
+The eSpeak homepage is:  [http://espeak.sourceforge.net](http://espeak.sourceforge.net)

+Here we adapt eSpeak to compile for simple embedded platforms with only C compiler available.

 ## Compiling